adrianmrozo/ds/Project_Report_Milestone 1.md

 #### Task 7 & 8
 (actually a task 7 was missing)
-Create a folder for your report of this milestone in you GitHub project repository.
+Create a folder for your report of this milestone in your GitHub project repository.
 Add the report and push it to GitHub.
-Note: It may make sense to use the ***markdown syntax** (like your documentation file) to write your report.
-Like this, you can also collaborate on your report and version it using Git (here the same rules for git branches apply).
-Only submit either a markdown document or a PDF.
-Microsoft Word documents or anything similar will not be accepted.

-1. Saved the markdown syntax as md in stackedit.io or dillinger.io
+1. Saved the markdown syntax as md via one of the websites stackedit.io or dillinger.io
-2. .....
+2. Go to local directory and add the file ready to upload into git.
+3. Checkout the branch you are in inside the repository with ``git branch`` and select the desired branch with ``git checkout <desired branch>`` and update the the local folder with ``git pull``
+4. Now make the file trackable via ``git add .`` or git add  < filename >
+5. Comment your file with ``git commit -m "[your-commit-message]"``
+6. Push the file into Github with ``git push``
+7. Now check out your online repository.
+Your file will be available there.